Programming Language Paradigms

 The above are illustrated using appropriate programming languages (e.g., Prolog, Racket, Closure, Kotlin, Scala, etc.).

 All dates and timetables are listed in the programme handbooks of individual programmes.

-By two hour written examination (worth 75%), practical coursework portfolio (worth 25%).
+By three hour written examination (worth 75%), practical coursework portfolio (worth 25%).